jessiedouglas/cssi_102/day12/day12.md

 };
 ```

-6. Inside the `getNotes(userId)` function definition, start by connecting to the database and routing to the individual user's database resource:
+6. Inside the `getNotes(userId)` function definition, start by connecting to the database and routing to the individual user's database resource.
+Remind students that we used this path yesterday to write data to the Realtime Database.
+Instead of passing in the variable `userId`, we passed in `googleUser.uid`, but both variables point to the same data: the logged in user's unique id.
+Today we'll be referencing that same endpoint to retrieve our stored data.
 ```js
   const notesRef = firebase.database().ref(`users/${userId}`);
 ```